 There are a bunch of important reasons to give to charity.
 I am going to highlight the ones that jump out at me:

-- The government encourages us to do this.
+Second, the government encourages us to to give to charity.
 Though this is likely going to be less of a deduction than it used to be now that the standard deductions are huge ($12,000 single; $24,000 married), the government will still give you a break if you give enough away.
 Some people give double one year and nothing the next to take advantage of the large standard deductions.

-- Most importantly, there are people in this world that are in more need than you and me.
-Many of them – though not all – ended up there because of circumstances outside of their control.
-If my family or I ever end up in need, I hope that generous people exist who will come to our aid.
+Third, and most importantly, there are people in this world that are in more need than you and me.
+Many of them ended up there because of circumstances outside of their control.
+If my family or I ever end up in need, I hope that generous people will come to our aid.

 Many people are afraid to give money to charity because it will delay their ability to build wealth.
-While hoarding money may get you there faster, at what cost?
+While hoarding money may get you there faster, what’s the cost?
 Have you given as much thought to the fees you are paying in trading, funds, or to an advisor?

 My wife and I give 10% of our monthly paycheck to our church.
-Admittedly, this money is given post-tax, and some may disagree with that!
+Admittedly, this was originally given post-tax (update: we now is given pre-tax).
 It ranges from $1500-1750 depending on the time of year and if I have met the $128,000 social security wages limit yet or not.

 A Note About Behavioral finance